-The Department of Planning has an important role in monitoring and enforcing compliance with the Planning Minister’s approvals.
+Planning & Infrastructure has an important role in monitoring and enforcing compliance with the Planning & Infrastructure Minister’s approvals.

-To assist in its compliance functions, the Department has specialist compliance teams based in its:
+To assist in its compliance functions, the agency has specialist compliance teams based in its:

-Additionally, the Department’s alpine resorts team at Jindabyne also carries out compliance functions.
+Additionally, the agency’s alpine resorts team at Jindabyne also carries out compliance functions.

 - Review compliance reports and independent audits where they are required to be provided by proponents of approved projects, and take follow-up action in response to potential breaches;